'Be anxious for nothing..." ~Philippians 4:6

 I have to get rid of jewelry that has even a trace of nickel.

-There was a lot of "hurry up and wait" that night, but as I look back I'm thankful for all of the delays, and lineup changes.
-Iyanla sensed how tired we were as we waited backstage, smiled, and said “Fix your face, Beloved”.
-It was the equivalent to being told, “Stand up straight”.
+There was a lot of "hurry up and wait" that night, but as I look back, I'm thankful for all of the delays, and lineup changes.
+Iyanla Vanzant sensed how tired we were, as we waited backstage.
+She smiled, and calmly, but firmly said to each of us, “Fix your face, Beloved”.

-By the time we did take the stage, thanks to the Benadryl, I was looking a little closer to human--but I did eat that mike just the same---just in case.
+By the time we did take the stage, thanks to the Benadryl, I was looking a little closer to human--but I did eat that mike, just the same---just in case.

 There are always lessons to learn.

-Richard offered a good one--"Stick to the tried and true".
+Richard offered a good one: "Stick to the tried and true".
 Ms. Vanzant offered a comical, but on-time one as well, that promoted patience, graciousness, and humility.
 I’ll never forget it.

 No comments: